 Number of devices

-With a satellite provider, it’s a one-speed-fits-all kind of deal.
+Satellite is a one-speed-fits-all kind of deal.
 Instead of buying a plan based on speed, you purchase a monthly data allowance.
 Data is measured in gigabytes (GB), and is used whenever you send, receive, download, or upload from the internet.

-To simplify, it works similarly to your phone data; it’s your allotted internet usage.
+It works similarly to your phone data; it’s your allotted internet usage.
 If you go over your data limit, you won’t be totally cut off from the internet, you’ll just be restricted to slower speed (1–3 Mbps) for the rest of the month.
 This will allow some web browsing, but no video streaming or file downloading.
 That web browsing will likely be so slow that you’ll resort to the local paper for news and sudoku.

 Zimmer told us that, “Satellite data plans are designed with basic activities in mind: checking email, cruising Facebook, surfing the web.
 The data plans seem limited, but they’re plenty if that’s how you use the internet.
 People run into trouble when they try to use a satellite connection like a wired connection: HD streaming, video conferencing, gaming, etc.”